All articles

 3. Require carrier safety attestations.
 The broker can verify public FMCSA data, but only the carrier knows whether the specific driver assigned to this load is qualified, whether the pre-trip inspection was done, and whether their drug testing program is current.
 A signed attestation creates the documentary record that you asked and the carrier represented.

 4. Maintain a Do Not Use list.
 When you have a bad experience or identify a carrier that doesn't meet your standards, document the reason and exclude them.
-Tendering to a carrier on your own exclusion list is indefensible in court.
+Tendering to a carrier on your own exclusion list is hard to justify — most policies require removing it from the list, with a documented reason, before reconsidering.

 5. Retain records for at least 3-5 years.
 Statute of limitations for personal injury varies by state.
 Some states allow longer periods under discovery rules.
 Keep every screening record, attestation, and selection decision.